What is the Banter-Bassador program?

 High school/college-age students who are interested in spearheading Body Banter groups at their schools

 Individuals with personal or professional experience with body image/mental health/youth empowerment work (or other relevant fields) who are interested in helping out with curriculum development and program management.

-If you are interested in either of these roles, or have any questions for us, please fill out the form below and our team will contact you as soon as possible!
+If you are interested in participating in the Banter-bassador program, or have any questions for us, please fill out the form below and our team will contact you as soon as possible! :)